breez/doc/src/Troubleshooting-Payment-Failures.md

 * Reset the Bitcoin Node by clicking the **Reset** button on the **Preferences > Network** screen.

 * Try refreshing the graph information.
 Click on three dots at the top right of the **Preferences > Developers** menu, then on **Update Graph**.
 Then re-open Breez, keep it in the foreground for a few minutes, and retry the payment.

+* Try refreshing the private channels.
+Click on three dots at the top right of the **Preferences > Developers** menu, then on **Refresh Private Channels**.
+Then re-open Breez, keep it in the foreground for a few minutes, and retry the payment.

 * Restart the Breez app and wait 30 seconds.
 Then, click on the **getinfo** command in the **Preferences > Developers > General** menu to check whether all the channels are active, which is the case when there's a "_0_" in the "_numOfInactiveChannels_" line.